spring-media/themis-graphql/docs/module.md

 sidebar_label: Module
 ---

-Modules can be either local Type Definitions (`typeDefs`) and resolvers, or a remote schema.
+Modules can be either local type definitions and resolvers, or a [remote schema](./remote-module).
 Both can be freely combined and stitched together.

 A module can expose the following values:
 - name